I cringe every time a home seller and home buyer make contact with each other.

 Buying and selling real estate is about real property.
 Not people.
 A

 Thankfully, most buyers are willing to dismiss seemingly innocuous statements and not make an issue about it.
-But, you never know you could have the one person who will.
-Fines, penalties and civil lawsuits are not cheap revolving around fair housing laws.
+But, you never know if you could have the one person who will.
+Fines, penalties, and civil lawsuits are not cheap, revolving around fair housing laws.

 What are Fair Housing Laws

-Fair housing laws are federal and states laws that prevent a seller, landlord or agent from refusing to show or sell to a person based on protected classes of people.
+Fair housing laws are federal and state laws that prevent a seller, landlord, or agent from refusing to show or sell to a person based on protected classes of people.
 This also includes suggesting a particular person belongs or does not belong in a certain neighborhood.

 Housing discrimination based on the following categories of people under federal law: